 This course emphasizes precision in developing programs for students who exhibit learning and behavior difficulties.
-The diagnostic-prescriptive approach to individualizing instruction provides educators with a comprehensive method of assessing learning styles and helps them identify where the breakdown occurs in the learning process.
-It assists educators in developing appropriate programming related to the specific needs of the learner.
-The screening process for dyslexia mandated by the Texas Education Agency us taught in this course.
-Students must be computer literate.
-(Offered also as EDSP 5311.)
+Students will learn the diagnostic-prescriptive approach to individualizing instruction that provides educators with a comprehensive method of assessing learning styles and helps them identify where the breakdowns can occur in the learning process.
+This course will assist educators in developing appropriate programming related to the specific needs of the learner.
+The screening process for dyslexia mandated by the State Board for Educator Certification is taught in this course.